 - -Ldir Where to find user-supplied libraries...
 Prepend the directory dir to the library directories path. - -framework-pathdir On Darwin/OS X/iOS only, prepend the directory dir to the framework directories path.
 This option corresponds to the -F option for Apple's Linker (-F already means something else for GHC). - -split-objs Tell the linker to split the single object file that would normally be generated into multiple object files, one per top-level Haskell function or type in the module.
 This only makes sense for libraries, where it means that executables linked against the library are smaller as they only link against the object files that they need.
 However, assembling all the sections separately is expensive, so this is slower than compiling normally.
-We use this feature for building GHC's libraries (warning: don't use it unless you know what you're doing!). - -static Tell the linker to avoid shared Haskell libraries, if possible.
+Additionally, the size of the library itself (the .a file) can be a factor of 2 to 2.5 larger.
+We use this feature for building GHC's libraries. - -static Tell the linker to avoid shared Haskell libraries, if possible.
 This is the default. - -dynamic This flag tells GHC to link against shared Haskell libraries.
 This flag only affects the selection of dependent libraries, not the form of the current target (see -shared).
 See Section 4.13 on how to create them.